omjiverma/Face-Mask-Detection/README.md

 In this project, I have implemented a Mobilenet convolutional neural network that takes an image of a person's face and predicts whether the person is wearing a mask or not.

 The input image is a color image with dimensions of 100x100x3.
-The output of the neural network is a binary prediction (0 for wearing a mask and 1 for not wearing a mask).
+The output of the neural network is a  prediction probability.

 In this be used a Mobilenet Neural Netowork without pretraining weights.
 The first 11 layers are depthwise separable convolutional layers with 3x3 kernels.
 The final layer is a 1x1 convolutional layer with a sigmoid activation.